acquia/acquia_cms/DEVELOPING.md

 Note that, in a local environment, it can be more convenient to use a SQLite database over MySQL, since SQLite doesn't require any additional servers to be running.
 If you want to use SQLite, pass the `--db-url sqlite://drupal.sqlite` option to `drush site:install`.

 Once you've installed Acquia CMS, how you serve it is up to you.
-For local development, the most convenient way is to use PHP's built-in web server: `drush runserver 8080`.
+For local development, the most convenient option is PHP's built-in web server: `drush runserver 8080`.